eveee00/vmware-discordrpc/README.md

 A Discord rich presence for VMware written in python.

 *Note: this is still very early in development.
-There is still some stuff missing.*
+There is still some stuff missing. (ex.
+Windows support)*
 ## Requirements

     pathlib, pypresence